Shop Complete Gut Defense →

 Because the gut microbiome thrives on diversity, relying on a single strain often provides incomplete support.

 CFU count (colony-forming units) is often used as a marketing highlight, but CFU alone does not determine effectiveness.
+What matters more is:

 • How strains work together